-In February 2024, after comparing the Company's consolidated financial results for fiscal 2023 to the consolidated financial performance goals, the Committee approved an award of 117.5% relative to the consolidated financial results component of the annual incentive plan.
-The Company achieved a RONAEBIT performance of 37.6%, resulting in performance between the target and maximum level.
-Operating income improvement of 11.9% as compared to fiscal 2022, excluding the effects of foreign currency translation, also resulted in performance between the target and maximum level.
+In February 2025, after comparing the Company's consolidated financial results for fiscal 2024 to the consolidated financial performance goals, the Committee approved an award of 61.6% relative to the consolidated financial results component of the annual incentive plan.
+The Company achieved a RONAEBIT performance of 37.2%, resulting in performance between the threshold and target levels.
+Operating income improvement of 2.8% as compared to fiscal 2023, excluding the effects of foreign currency translation, also resulted in performance between the threshold and target levels.